mwyvr/rid/README.md

 ## Random Source

-Since cryptographically-secure IDs are not an objective for this package, other approaches could be considered.
-For random number generation `rid` uses a Go internal runtime `fastrand64` [1] which provides single and multi-core performance benefits.
+Since cryptographically-secure IDs are not an objective for this package, other approaches could be considered. `rid` uses a Go internal runtime `fastrand64` [1] which provides single and multi-core performance benefits.

 You may enjoy reading [Fast thread-safe randomness in Go](https://qqq.ninja/blog/post/fast-threadsafe-randomness-in-go/).

 [1] For more information on fastrand (wyrand) see: https://github.com/wangyi-fudan/wyhash and [Go's sources for runtime/stubs.go](https://cs.opensource.google/go/go/+/master:src/runtime/stubs.go;bpv=1;bpt=1?q=fastrand&ss=go%2Fgo:src%2Fruntime%2F).

-To satify whether rid.IDs are unique enough for your use case, run [eval/uniqcheck/main.go](eval/uniqcheck/main.go) with various values for number of go routines and iterations, or, at the command line, produce 10,000,000 IDs and use OS utilities to check:
+To satisfy whether rid.IDs are unique enough for your use case, run [eval/uniqcheck/main.go](eval/uniqcheck/main.go) with various values for number of go routines and iterations, or, at the command line, produce 10,000,000 IDs and use OS utilities to check: